erinthered/VectorClass/README.txt

 Two classes are included in this project: a Vector class and a Set class.
 The Vector class is a data structure to store integer values, which doubles it's capacity when a user attempts to add additional data to a Vector that has reached capacity.
+A user can add one integer value at a time to a Vector and remove existing data one integer at a time.
 The Set class uses the Vector class as its underlying data structure to create a collection of unique integer values.
+Like the Vector class, data can be added and removed one integer at a time.
+Both classes have the ability to remove all data and reset to a default empty Vector with a capacity of three.

 Notable algorithms in Vector Class:
 ~ Copy Constructor: Create a new dynamic array and copy each integer from index 0 through index N-1, where N = the size of the used elements of the array.
-~ Overloaded = operator: Check that the LHS array is not the same as the RHS array.
+~ Overloaded = operator: Check that the LHS array capacity is not the same as the RHS.
-  If they are not the same, delete the data stored in the LHS array and create a new dynamic array with the same capacity as the RHS array.
+  If they are not the same, free the memory used by the LHS array and create a new dynamic array with the same capacity as the RHS array.
 Copy all member variables from RHS array to LHS array and copy each integer from RHS array from index 0 through index N-1, where N = the size of the used elements of the RHS array.
 Return pointer to LHS array.